IFRS 15

 Can I export the IFRS 15 assessment as an audit working paper?

 Yes.
-After completing all five steps, the tool generates a comprehensive decision trail document containing every question answered with the specific IFRS 15 paragraph reference, your rationale notes, and conclusions.
-This can be exported as a formatted working paper with entity name, contract name, date, preparer name, and sign-off fields — ready for inclusion in your audit file.
+After completing all five steps, the tool generates a complete decision trail document containing every question answered with the specific IFRS 15 paragraph reference, your rationale notes, and conclusions.
+This can be exported as a formatted working paper with entity name, contract name, date, preparer name, and sign-off fields, ready for inclusion in your audit file.

 How does IFRS 15 apply to SaaS and software arrangements?